garrandall/popular-music-data/tracks/you-can-get-it-all-bow-wow-johnta-austin.md

 And then the next you don't (don't)
 You still sending me crazy emails
 Like I know its just sex you want (you want)
-I cant lie the sex is truly incredible (incredible) And every part of your body is so edible (edible)
+I can't lie the sex is truly incredible (incredible) And every part of your body is so edible (edible)
 I get tears from just thinking bout it
-But that aint the reason why im stuck and cant let you go (let you go) We got a serious serious bond (bond)
+But that aint the reason why im stuck and can't let you go (let you go) We got a serious serious bond (bond)
 And when we kick it we have nothin but fun (but fun)
 I feel a whole lot of L-O-V-E between you and me